-Strategic Directors
+Executive Directors

-Strategic Directors will establish and maintain sound internal control systems, procedures and records within their areas of responsibility.
+Executive Directors will establish and maintain sound internal control systems, procedures and records within their areas of responsibility.
 The system of internal control should be designed to respond to and manage the whole range of risks which the Council faces, including minimising the scope for fraud, bribery and corruption.

-Strategic Directors should immediately inform Internal Audit if they become aware of, or suspect, any matter that may indicate fraud, bribery or corruption.
+Executive Directors should immediately inform Internal Audit if they become aware of, or suspect, any matter that may indicate fraud, bribery or corruption.

-Operational Director - Finance
+Director - Finance

-The Operational Director of Finance has a statutory responsibility under Section 151 of the Local Government Act 1972 to make sure that proper arrangements are made for the Council's affairs.
-As such, the Operational Director of Finance has the key role of ensuring that proper arrangements are in place in respect of fraud, bribery and corruption.
+The Director of Finance has a statutory responsibility under Section 151 of the Local Government Act 1972 to make sure that proper arrangements are made for the Council's affairs.
+As such, the Director of Finance has the key role of ensuring that proper arrangements are in place in respect of fraud, bribery and corruption.

-In accordance with the Accounts & Audit Regulations 2015, the Operational Director - Finance, as the Responsible Financial Officer, must determine the financial control system which includes measures to enable the prevention and detection of inaccuracies and fraud.
+In accordance with the Accounts & Audit Regulations 2015, the Director - Finance, as the Responsible Financial Officer, must determine the financial control system which includes measures to enable the prevention and detection of inaccuracies and fraud.

-Divisional Manager - Audit, Procurement and Operational Finance
+Head of Audit, Procurement and Operational Finance

-The Divisional Manager - Audit, Procurement and Operational Finance is delegated the role of Chief Audit Executive as defined in the Public Sector Internal Audit Standards.
+The Head of Audit, Procurement and Operational Finance is delegated the role of Chief Audit Executive as defined in the Public Sector Internal Audit Standards.
 In accordance with this role, the post holder is responsible for reviewing how the Council manages fraud, bribery and corruption risks and ensuring that the potential for these to occur is evaluated.

-The Divisional Manager - Audit, Procurement and Operational Finance is also responsible for establishing, maintaining, reviewing and monitoring the:
+The Head of Audit, Procurement and Operational Finance is also responsible for establishing, maintaining, reviewing and monitoring the: